Fear: Anti-Semitism in Poland after Auschwitz: Poland

 In Poland Fear caused controversy and what the German magazine Der Spiegel described as a "right wing backlash," with the book coming under strong criticism by Polish nationalists, the country's conservative establishment as well as some historians.

 The book elicited responses from the modern Polish Jewish community.
-Polish rabbi Burt Schuman, quoted in Der Spiegel, said he welcomed the debate Fear had begun, but described the book as unfairly depicting the country as anti-Semitic thus "harming our goal of reconciliation."
-Marek Edelman, a Jewish leader of the Warsaw Ghetto Uprising against the Nazis, responded to the book by stating that "everything Gross writes about is true" but that postwar violence against Jews was "not about anti-Semitism...
-Murdering Jews was pure banditry, and I wouldn't explain it as anti-Semitism...
+Polish rabbi Burt Schuman, quoted in Der Spiegel, said he welcomed the debate Fear had begun, but described the book as unfairly depicting the country as antisemitic, thus "harming our goal of reconciliation."
+Marek Edelman, a Jewish leader of the Warsaw Ghetto Uprising against the Nazis, responded to the book by stating that "everything Gross writes about is true" but that postwar violence against Jews was "not about anti-Semitism....
+Murdering Jews was pure banditry, and I wouldn't explain it as anti-Semitism....
 It was contempt for man, for human life, plain meanness.
 A bandit doesn't attack someone who is stronger, like military troops, but where he sees weakness."

-In a letter to the Polish publishers of Fear, Znak, Cardinal Stanisław Dziwisz, secretary to Pope John Paul II, said Gross' book "awakened the demon" of antisemitism.
+In a letter to the Polish publishers of Fear, Znak, Cardinal Stanisław Dziwisz, former secretary to Pope John Paul II, said Gross' book "awakened the demon" of antisemitism.
 A Znak spokesperson responded to the complaint by asserting that the issues should be talked about.
 Znak spokesman Tomasz Miedzik told Der Spiegel "We have the freedom to ask difficult questions about our history and we should do that."

 In a televised discussion with Gross, historian Andrzej Paczkowski expressed his discomfort about the speed with which Gross makes generalizations.
 "Memory and history are two different things," Paczkowski said.
 "Memory is black and white while history is about shades of gray."

 Fear has been criticized by historians such as Paweł Machcewicz, Piotr Gontarczyk, Thaddeus Radzilowski, Janusz Kurtyka, Dariusz Stola, Jan Żaryn and Marek Jan Chodakiewicz.
 These authors accused Gross of using imperfect methodology, making generalizations, stereotyping, ignoring works which did not confirm his views, neglecting the wider context of the events in that Jews were not a unique subject of persecution and banditry which occurred throughout postwar Europe, misinterpreting or distorting data, relying mostly on Jewish sources, using inflammatory and emotional language, and drawing unsubstantiated conclusions.
 The book quotes alleged Józef Kuraś' diary, fabricated by Communist activist and journalist Władysław Machejek.